-The Board will discuss committee appointments for the following year at its May or June meeting at which time, the Board will vote on committee assignments and elect committee chairs and vice-chairs.
+The Board will discuss committee appointments for the following year at its last meeting of the fiscal year, at which time, the Board will vote on committee assignments and elect committee chairs and vice-chairs.
 Committee assignments including committee chairs and vice chairs shall be for a one-year term beginning July 15, unless otherwise specified in the committee charter.
 In the event that the committee chair position becomes vacant, the vice chair will fill the vacancy for the remaining term.